The 5 Secrets for Photorealism (Quick Answer)

 Unwanted Elements:

---no split screen, collage, montage
+--no watermark, signature, text, logo--no frame, border, multiple views--no split screen, collage, montage

 Platform-Specific Negative Prompt Syntax